-Chromebooks first arrived in 2011, but it’s only inside the beyond a couple of years that they received ground on traditional laptops.
-That’s especially because of considerable adoption via schools, but their typical simplicity and low cost are undeniably attractive for domestic and paintings use, too.
+Chromebooks first arrived in 2011, but it’s only within the past couple of years that they’ve gained ground on traditional laptops.
+That’s especially because of considerable adoption via schools, but their typical simplicity and low cost are undeniably attractive for domestic and painting use, too.

-Despite the transportable design similarities, there are key differences between the Windows and Mac laptops you’re used to and Chromebooks, which use Google’s internet-based totally Chrome OS.
-To cut to the chase, the fundamental differences are indexed out within the chart underneath.
+Despite the transportable design similarities, key differences exist between the Windows and Mac laptops you’re used to and Chromebooks, which use Google’s internet-based totally Chrome OS.
+The fundamental differences are indexed within the chart below to cut to the chase.

 Still not sure that’s proper on your daily?
 Just maintain reading.